brevzin/brevzin.github.io/_posts/2019-04-19-opt-into-concepts.md

 }
 ```

-You won't find out if you properly customized your type for the concept until you use it - it's **checked late**.
+You won't find out if you properly customized your type for the concept until you use it - it's <span class="token important">checked late</span>.
 And concept checking is hard!
 You have to evaluate an arbitrary number of tests at point of use.

-We also get **no associated functions** and the niceness of the syntax is variable - users that provide member function opt-in can use member functions, but the library cannot, and you can't add new functions that way either.
+We also get <span class="token important">no associated functions</span> and the niceness of the syntax is variable - users that provide member function opt-in can use member functions, but the library cannot, and you can't add new functions that way either.
 There has been an enormous amount of effort in the language and library to give us better syntax for these cases.
 Consider:

 - `operator`{:.language-cpp}s have special name lookup rules to allow for member or non-member declarations
 - `<=>`{:.language-cpp} exists at least in part to provide a better opt-in experience for comparisons